bnagajagadeesh/azuredevopsagent-aci/README.md

 ## Getting Started

 In this quick start, you create Azure DevOps pipeline which deploys Bicep script to create an Azure container registry, run registry build task to build from a Dockerfile and push to container registry, create user assigned identity, assign acrPull role to user assigned identity on container registry, create container instance with both system assigned identity & user assigned identity, set the registry image from container registry and set environment variables AZP_URL, AZP_AGENT_NAME and AZP_POOL.

+Here is the summary of the code files in this repository:

+ContainerInstance/azure-pipelines.yml: This is a YAML file that defines an Azure DevOps pipeline.
+The pipeline is triggered on changes to the main branch.
+It uses the AzureResourceManagerTemplateDeployment@3 task to deploy resources to Azure using the main.bicep file.
+The deployment is done to a specific resource group in a specific Azure subscription.

+ContainerInstance/start.sh: This is a bash script that is used to start an Azure DevOps agent in an Azure Container Instance.
+It fetches an access token from the Azure Instance Metadata service and uses it to authenticate the agent.
+It also handles cleanup of the agent configuration upon exit.

+ContainerInstance/main.bicep: This file is not shown in the provided excerpts, but based on the README.md and azure-pipelines.yml, it likely contains a Bicep template for deploying resources to Azure.
+The template is used by the AzureResourceManagerTemplateDeployment@3 task in the Azure DevOps pipeline.

+ContainerInstance/Dockerfile: This file is not shown in the provided excerpts, but it likely contains instructions for building a Docker image that is used to run the Azure DevOps agent in an Azure Container Instance.

+The files in the ContainerInstanceWithPAT directory uses a Personal Access Token (PAT) for authentication instead of the Azure Instance Metadata service.

+You can use the files from ContainerInstance or ContainerInstanceWithPAT depending on your requirement

 ### Create an Azure DevOps repository and clone the source code
 Create a new Git repository in Azure DevOps and clone the source code from [Github repo](https://github.com/bnagajagadeesh/azuredevopsagent-aci.git).